 |Reckless driving||$3,016||2 points||92.1%|

 Although there is often a correlation between high insurance rates and drivers with several points on their licenses, insurers do not specifically set rates based on how many points a driver may have on their license.
-Instead, they look at the types of violations the driver committed to assess how likely they might be to cause them to pay out for a claim.
-For this reason, earning points for violations that indicate a high risk of a future car accident—such as reckless driving—will cause insurance rates to increase more than other violations.
+Instead, they look at the types of violations the driver committed to assessing how likely they might be to cause them to pay out for a claim.
+For this reason, earning points for violations that indicate a high risk of a future car accident — such as reckless driving — will cause insurance rates to increase more than other violations.

 In all but nine states, drivers who are convicted of a moving violation are assigned points on their licenses.
 The following states have not implemented a license point system:

 The number of points assessed for getting a traffic ticket is proportional to the severity of the violation.
-So minor incidents, such as failing to signal, are worth relatively few points, while more serious infractions—such as drag racing—are worth significantly more points.
+So minor incidents, such as failing to signal, are worth relatively few points, while more serious infractions — such as drag racing — are worth significantly more points.
 If after a period of time, usually three years, you accumulate a certain number of points on your license, your license will be suspended.
-Drivers who have had their licenses suspended will often need their insurer to file an SR-22 form on their behalf to get their driving privileges reinstated.
-This form verifies they have the state-mandated insurance coverage.

 North Carolina has a rather unique system, called the Safe Driver Incentive Plan (SDIP), where getting points on your license causes your insurance rates to increase by a set amount, determined by the North Carolina Department of Insurance.
 This differs from other states' point systems, where the insurers themselves get to independently determine how much to increase rates after a driver is convicted of a traffic violation.
 Additionally, the SDIP also dictates rate increases for drivers who are proven to be at fault in an accident.

 |Speeding (10 mph over limit under 55 mph)||1||30%|